colinmeinke/wilderness-core/README.md

 **12kb gzipped.**

-The SVG animation engine (soon to be) behind [Wilderness](https://github.com/colinmeinke/wilderness).
+The SVG animation engine behind [Wilderness](https://github.com/colinmeinke/wilderness).

 Unless you are a library author you most likely want to head to